discordianfish/docker/docs/sources/articles/https.md

     $ openssl x509 -req -days 365 -in client.csr -CA ca.pem -CAkey ca-key.pem \
       -out client-cert.pem -extfile extfile.cnf

-Finally you need to remove the passphrase from the client and server
-key:

-    $ openssl rsa -in server-key.pem -out server-key.pem
-    $ openssl rsa -in client-key.pem -out client-key.pem

 Now you can make the Docker daemon only accept connections from clients providing a certificate trusted by our CA: